 Hartford & Beyond: Hip Hop’s Caribbean Roots/Routes

-In this blog post, Cole Alleyne reflects on his personal motivations and experiences connected to his CCS grant-supported project, “Rapping, Roots, and Reggae: Celebrating Culture Through Community.”
+In this blog post, Cole Alleyne (Class of 2027) reflects on his personal motivations and experiences connected to his CCS grant-supported project, “Rapping, Roots, and Reggae: Celebrating Culture Through Community.”
 His research interests find their origins in his upbringing in a West Indian household and the Trinity course, “Global Hip Hop Cultures” with Professor Seth Markle.
 Cole conducted ethnographic fieldwork as part of his work organizing Hip Hop salon gatherings in Hartford.

 The crisp summer air brushes my face as I prepare for a transition.
 Grinning with excitement as, unbeknownst to the crowd, the sweet, sun kissed vocals of the Jamaican artist Sean Paul are about to get a warm American welcome from the hardcore drums of rapper Busta Rhymes.
 The acapella cues.
 I have to time it right.
 3, 2, 1.
 Boom.
 The crowd starts to clap and move to this unexpected musical combination they have probably never experienced before.
 It’s at this moment, under the dimly lit streetlights, where the trials and tribulations of people’s everyday lives are temporarily tucked away that we get to see the city anew in, to me, its most ethereal glow.